|

 including the orgy scene and Doom's classic head-rolling execution by

 Conan.
-Unfortunately, these Varèse albums for the franchise have
+Unfortunately, these Varèse albums for the franchise fell

 expected for the era, reflecting the same consequent harshness in brass

 that is typically heard in James Horner's early recordings.
-This is
+The

 Conan the Barbarian, although it is

-unfortunately missing the prologue, features slightly more dynamic sound
+unfortunately missing the catchy prologue, features slightly more

-quality and an excellent 20 minutes of extra score, and this product
+dynamic sound quality and an excellent 20 minutes of extra score, and

 score, presenting the early highlight of a career sadly cut short just